ets-labs/python-dependency-injector/docs/providers/index.rst

 Providers
 =========

 Providers are strategies of accessing objects.

-All providers are callable.
 They describe how particular objects are provided.

+Every provider is callable (implements ``__call__()``).
+Every call to provider instance returns provided result, according to the providing strategy of particular provider.

+Current documentation section consists from description of standard providers library and some useful information like overriding of providers and writing custom providers.

 ..  toctree::
     :maxdepth: 2